 Carla Berube • Head Coach

-A national Coach of the Year honoree as well as the current head coach of the USA Basketball Women's U16/U17 National Team, Carla Berube just finished her 16th season leading the Jumbos.
+A national Coach of the Year honoree as well as the head coach of the USA Basketball Women's U16 and U17 National Teams, Carla Berube is in her 17th season leading the Jumbos.

-Coach Berube has guided Tufts into the NCAA "Final Four" in four consecutive seasons (2014-17), including two straight appearances in the national championship game.
-During her tenure, the team has received nine NCAA berths overall and has a 30-12 record in those games (.714 winning percentage).
+Coach Berube guided Tufts into the NCAA "Final Four" in four consecutive seasons (2014-17), including two straight appearances in the national championship game.
+During her tenure, the team has received 10 NCAA berths overall and has a 30-12 record in those games (.714 winning percentage).

-In April 2017, Berube was selected head coach of the 2017 USA Basketball Women's U16 National Team by the USA Basketball Women's Developmental National Team Committee.
-In June she guided the team to a 5-0 record at the International Basketball Federation (FIBA) Americas Championship in Argentina including a 91-46 win over Canada to win the gold medal.
-That victory qualified Coach Berube and the team for a berth in the 2018 FIBA U17 World Cup.
-During the summer 2016, Berube worked as an assistant coach at the 2016 USA Basketball Women's U17 World Championship Team Trials in Colorado Springs.
+In April 2017, Berube was selected head coach of the USA Basketball Women's U16 National Team by the USA Basketball Women's Developmental National Team Committee.
+She guided the team to a 5-0 record at the International Basketball Federation (FIBA) Americas Championship in Argentina including a 91-46 win over Canada to win the gold medal.
+That victory qualified Coach Berube and the team for a berth in the 2018 FIBA U17 World Cup, which they won this past summer including a 92-40 victory over France in the final.
+In December 2017, she was a co-recipients of the USA Basketball Developmental Coach of the Year Award.
 As a player, she had been a member of the bronze medalist team at the 1994 U.S. Olympic Festival.

-In the New England Small College Athletic Conference (NESCAC), Coach Berube has guided Tufts to two conference titles and seven league championship games overall.
-The team has a 39-1 record against league opponents from 2014-17 and an 80-15 record against conference opponents since 2007.
+In the New England Small College Athletic Conference (NESCAC), Coach Berube has guided Tufts to two conference titles and eight league championship games overall.
+The team has a 47-3 record against league opponents from 2014-18 and an 88-17 record against conference opponents since 2007.
 Berube is a five-time NESCAC Coach of the Year.

 The Jumbos are one of the top defensive teams in the nation each year under Coach Berube.
-They were second nationally in scoring defense in 2017 allowing 43.2 points per game and led the country with a 47.5 mark for 2015-16.
+They were sixth nationally in scoring defense last season allowing 48.3 points per game, second nationally in 2017 allowing 43.2 points per game and led the country with a 47.5 mark for 2015-16.

 Berube's recruits have been among the nation's best athletically and academically.
 Tufts was the only team in the country with two players on the 10-member WBCA All-America team in 2017 as Michela North and Melissa Baptista were honored.
-North graduated last May as the program's all-time leading scorer and rebounder, as well as a three-time All-American.
-Academically, North was also a Capital One Academic All-District® Team member last year, while guard/forward Hannah Foley was a three-time Capital One Academic All-District® Team member from 2012-15.
-Two Jumbos were on the NESCAC All-Academic team for 2016-17 and the team carries an excellent 3.24 cumulative grade point average.
+Baptista repeated as a WBCA All-American last year while current junior Erica DeCandido received an honorable mention All-American award.
+Current assistant coach Lauren Dillon graduated last year as the Tufts program's all-time leader in assists and steals.
+North graduated in 2017 as the program's all-time leading scorer and rebounder, as well as a three-time All-American.
+Academically, North was also a Capital One Academic All-District® Team member in 2017, while guard/forward Hannah Foley was a three-time Capital One Academic All-District® Team member from 2012-15.
+Three Jumbos were on the NESCAC All-Academic team in 2017-18 for carrying grade point averages of 3.4 or better.